tieugene/bcerq/doc/DB.md

 ## 3. SQL

 Most of actions are carried out with SQL scripts in separate files.
-Some actions (drop data, drop tables) are SQL-dialect-independent and hardcoded into main script.
 Paths to sql scripts depend on scheme, table, SQL-dialect and action itself:

 _&lt;scheme&gt;_/_&lt;table&gt;_/[_&lt;backend&gt;_/]_&lt;action&gt;_.sql